-To relieve constipation, eating celery is also remarkable, given its high fiber content.
+Eating celery is also remarkable for relieving constipation, given its high fiber content.

-Beets contain a lot of fiber which helps to keep you regular, preventing constipation and inflammatory bowel disease.
-Thus it is a good idea to eat beetroot in its solid form than beet juice.
+Beets contain a lot of fiber, which helps keep you regular, preventing constipation and inflammatory bowel disease.
+Thus, it is a good idea to eat beetroot in its solid form rather than beetroot celery juice.

-You can also try beets in savory dishes like this delicious pink beet hummus, also on this site.
+You can also try beets in savory dishes like this delicious lemon beet hummus, which is also on this site.